kroonprins/mocker-sample/README.md

     "learning-mode": "mocker-learning-mode"
   }
 ```
-note: on Windows the shortcuts need to be defined as follows:
+note: on Windows the shortcuts need to be defined as follows instead:
 ```json
   "scripts": {
     "start": "node --experimental-modules .\node_modules\@kroonprins\mocker\mocker-ui.mjs",